Priyanka Chopra's bold fashion has made her a global style icon

 Priyanka Chopra is an actress, producer, philanthropist, singer and former Miss World.
 And, as has become evident in recent seasons, she is also a style icon.

-Chopra's aesthetic has evolved over the past few years, transforming her from girl next door to fashion queen, both on and off the red carpet.
+In honor of her birthday, we take a look at how the 38-year-old's aesthetic has evolved over the past few years, transforming the star from girl next door to fashion queen, both on and off the red carpet.

 She's done so by -- in equal measure -- wearing international brands and championing Indian designers and classic Indian dress.
 Chopra even caused a spike in online searches for the terms "golden saree" and "red lehenga" when she wore them to her wedding to pop singer Nick Jonas in December 2018.